Maartyl/lrb-parser/README.md

 ## TODO
 - error reporting
-- track row,col
+-[x] track row,col
-- improvements
+- general improvements
 - proper testing
+- providing better 'position+context' interface to handlers
 - optimization/limitation: optionally Limit backtracking to N(+c) characters
     - as is right now, will keep buffer of entire top-level structure in memory
     - not a problem for parsing smaller files